 What can I do if I see an Assistance Dog being mistreated or behaving in an inappropriate manner?

 We can only assist if the dog in question is a PAT Dogs Australia dog.
-Our dogs wear a Teal service jacket with PAT Dogs Australia logo clearly displayed on the top.
+Our dogs wear a Teal assistance dog jacket with PAT Dogs Australia logo clearly displayed on the top.
 If you would like to report an incident involving one of our dogs, please email the following details to [email protected]

 • Your name and phone number